Learnloot/learnloot.github.io/_posts/2021-12-13-december-13th-updates.markdown

 title:  "December 13th: Lots of Art!"
 date:   2021-12-13 15:10:00 -0700
 permalink: december-13
-author: Connor
+author: Learnloot
 ---

+<i>Note on 3/8/2022: A typo has been corrected.</i>

-We're starting <a href="https://www.youtube.com/channel/UC9KU-OirWejEVbMYcYN3fZw">a YouTube channel</a> for something awesomes now!
+We're starting <a href="https://www.youtube.com/channel/UC9KU-OirWejEVbMYcYN3fZw">a YouTube channel</a> for our awesome stuff now!

 On our YouTube we post recordings of us making game art as well as recordings of us developing game content.